bodangren/curriculum-mcp/README.md

 # Shows available MCP servers including curriculum-mcp

 # Claude can now use tools like:
-# - get_courses to list all courses
+# - list_units to browse all units with summary info
+# - get_units to get full unit details
+# - list_lessons to browse lessons (optionally filtered by unitId)
 # - create_lesson to add a new lesson
-# - get_components to list all components
+# - list_components to browse all components
+# - get_components to get full component details
 # - create_component to add new components
+# - list_apis to browse API endpoints
-# - get_apis to see API documentation
+# - get_apis to see full API documentation
 # - create_style_guide to document design patterns
 ```